Robert-van-Engelen/Forth500/manual.md

 Basically, the Forth dictionary is searched from the most recently defined word to the oldest defined word.

-We can delete old definitions by forgetting them:
+Old definitions can be deleted with everything defined after by forgetting:

     forget hello